EAST SIDE COALITION · 4 BLOCKS · 1,847 RESIDENTS HEARD

 — How a campaign runs

-From listening session to advocacy in four steps.
+Community organizing from listening session to advocacy in four steps.

-The same loop whether you're surveying 200 residents on a single block or running a coalition campaign across an entire ward.
+It's the same loop whether you're surveying 200 residents on a single block or running a coalition campaign across an entire ward.

 /01